In this guide we’ll take a look at the best head torches for the UK market.

 The torch features a honeycomb lens which produces a nice natural spread of light to help you see your way over rough terrain.
 The brightness modes are excellent, and 600 lumens is plenty to see your way when running, walking or doing evening chores around the campsite.
 The lower brightness modes are ideal for reading or fishing.

 The battery life on a single charge is very impressive- you can keep it running for up to 2 1/2 hours on high and 50 hours on low.
+It’s impressive features all round makes this the best head torch for the money.

 The torch requires 4 AA batteries which are included, and the detachable battery pack has an extension cord which allows you to clip it to your belt or carry it in a pocket, reducing the weight of the head torch and making it more comfortable to wear.
 The runtime on one set of batteries is over 19 hours on high.
 It also comes with hard hat clips.

 This torch is very versatile, and the medium setting is fine for simple tasks like walking the dog at night.
 It is also comfortable to wear and feels secure.
+If you are looking for the best head torch this is a worthy option to go for.

 The red output is handy for night vision, watching wildlife and emergency signalling.
+It’s red output makes this the best head torch for versatility.

 The torch is waterproof, comfortable to wear and provides all the illumination you need for outdoor activities.